geekonweb/AI-Art-Prompts/prompts-to-enhance-images.md

  67. Increase Background Color Saturation (Subtly): Gently increase the saturation of the existing yellow to make it a bit richer without being overwhelming.
  68. Add a Radial Gradient: Apply a radial gradient where the center behind the mug is slightly brighter, gradually darkening towards the edges.
  69. Overlay a Subtle Texture on the Background: Introduce a very light texture (like a soft paper or linen) over the gradient to add depth.
+ 70. "Enhance the warmth and golden tones of the sunlight streaming through the window, making the scene feel even more inviting and cozy."
+ 71. "Increase the vibrancy of the yellow cup and the purple flowers, making them pop against the background."
+ 72. "Soften the overall lighting to create a dreamy and peaceful Sunday morning atmosphere."
+ 73. "Add a subtle bokeh effect to the background, blurring the outside view slightly to focus more attention on the foreground elements."
+ 74. "Sharpen the details of the tea/coffee in the cup and the texture of the cookie, making them more visually appealing."
+ 75. "Adjust the color balance to emphasize the warm hues and create a feeling of relaxation and joy."
+ 76. "Add a gentle glow around the 'Happy Sunday' text to make it stand out more."
+ 77. "Crop the image slightly to improve the composition and draw the viewer's eye to the cup and the message."
+ 78. "Overlay a subtle, warm-toned filter to enhance the overall mood of the image."
+ 79. "Add a touch of sparkle or light dust motes in the sunbeams to create a magical feel."